lunarmodules/Penlight/doc/manual/01-introduction.md

 a stack trace.
 (However, this default can be changed.)
 The lexer functions always throw errors, to simplify coding, and so should be wrapped in `pcall`.

-By default, the error stacktrace starts with your code, since you are not usually interested in the internal details of the library. ??

 If you are used to Python conventions, please note that all indices consistently start at 1.